Binary Search Tree in Action (Basic Operations)

 if (root.left != null && root.right != null) {

-// find the minimum node in the right subtree
+// Find the smallest node in the right subtree

 TreeNode minNode = getMin(root.right);